flyingSpagetiMonstr/PRNG/readme.md

 For test reports, see `report/`

 ---
+For how the latest version works, see `others/实验报告.pdf` (in Chinese).

-There is an explanation on mechanisms of [previous versions](#encapsuled), but the approaches and thoughts are constantly evolving.
+There is also an explanation on mechanisms of [previous versions](#encapsuled).

-Detailed changes and corresponding explanations across different branches/versions can be found in `log.md`.
+Detailed changes and corresponding explanations across different branches/versions can be found in `others/log.md`.

 # Mannual
 -  compiling with gcc